MA in Social Philosophy

 There is no formal departmental examination.
 Instead, a final project paper, developed in conjunction with a course in the student's field or special area of interest, is presented publicly at the end of the course of studies.
-The student ordinarily writes this paper under the direction of a single faculty member, then makes the public presentation of the paper with three faculty members (at least two from the Department of Philosophy) serving as evaluators of the presentation.
+The presentation of the paper requires a committee of three faculty members (at least two from philosophy).

 The first step is to make a formal application to the program, using the online application form.
 All applications should be sent directly to the Graduate School as indicated on the application form, but members of special cohorts such as Jesuits in First Studies or faculty-scholars from other institutions should send a duplicate copy of their applications and supporting materials to the Philosophy Graduate Program Director.
 Once accepted, students are expected to seek out a faculty mentor who will counsel them on course selection and other matters.
 For futher information, please contact the Department of Philosophy.